solarisDigitalAssets/docs/docs/API_Guide.md

 - Entity of type PERSON -- an ApprovalRequest of type `AUTHY_PUSH`
 - Entity of type PERSON -- an ApprovalRequest of type `SMS`
 - Entity of type PARTNER -- an ApprovalRequest of type `DSA_ED25519`
+- Entity of type BUSINESS -- an ApprovalRequest of type `DSA_ED25519`

 The method of approval for an ApprovalRequest depends on the type of the ApprovalMethod which is associated with the ApprovalRequest.